thought-machine/phabricator/README.md

  * Project
    * *Change* to ProjectBoardView controller
      * We allow this page to be `frameable` so we can embed it in other dashboards
-   * *Change* to BoardTaskCard view
-     * Again we show a custom icon based on the subtype.
-     * We show the assigned user's name on the card.

 # Installation Instructions